 Let’s look at an example of how eDPI is calculated and can be used.
 Let’s assume we have two monitors, one with a dpi of 50 and one with a dpi of 100.
-Now lets assume you set you sensitivity to a setting of 1000.
-Calculating the eDPI of the monitors results in 50,000 and 100,000 respectively.
+Now let’s assume you set your sensitivity to a setting of 1000.
+Calculating the eDPI of the monitor’s results in 50,000 and 100,000 respectively.
 This means that the smaller monitor has half of the eDPI of the larger monitor.
-This results the smaller monitor having a higher effective sensitivity.
+This results in the smaller monitor having a higher effective sensitivity.

-eDPI stand for effective dots per inch.
-This is term mostly used in gaming to describe the sensitivity setting a mouse is on.
+eDPI stands for effective dots per inch.
+This is a term mostly used in gaming to describe the sensitivity setting a mouse is on.

 The reason eDPI is used instead of just sensitivity is that the true sensitivity depends on the size of the screen.
 For example, if someone were to set their sensitivity to the same setting but on two different monitors, one being half the size of the other, on the smaller screen the person would be able to move the cursor faster with respect to what’s happening on the screen then the other monitor.